- If your child is not going to be at school please use the Report an Absence feature within Hero or phone the school office before 9:00am.

 - It is essential to delay pickup of your children until after the buses have departed.

 If at any stage closure is looking likely, please feel free to keep your children at home.
-Snow Closure notices will also be placed on our website.

 Special Learning Needs